Administrative Staff:

 Arianna G. (she/her) English & Advertising

-August H. (he/they) Anthropology/American Indian Studies
+August H. (they/them) Anthropology and American Indian Studies

 Ekangika M. (she/her) Neuroscience and Political Science